14+ Tips for Camping in The Rain and Avoid Getting Soaked

 So, what should I do to be on the safe side?
 There are quite a number of things you can do to protect yourself against curveballs.

 This should be the starting point.
 You should do your best to protect the canvas against the harmful influence of moist.
 Failure to do so can cause molding or destruction of the canvas and reduce its lifespan.
 You don’t want to unpack your tent and realize it smells bad, has grown weak, and is no longer useable, do you?
-Clean and dry it after every use and be sure that you have not missed a single drop of water!
+Clean and dry your tent and wet gear after every use and be sure that you have not missed a single drop of water!

 If you have arrived at your camping site and it is raining, please wait until the weather gets better.
 Keep your gear sealed and packed and stay in a shelter (e. g. a vehicle), so your stuff won’t get soaked.
-Before you start out, prepare tarps, so you can provide extra cover for your things.
+It is also worth getting tent accessories and camping rain gear before your trip, such as a waterproof tarp, to create an extra layer of protection from rainy weather conditions, thus providing extra cover for your belongings and camping equipment.

 Although weather forecasts do sometimes fail, they should not be disregarded.
 If you are planning a trip to a specific location, check short-range and medium-range forecasts for this particular place.
 Besides, it is advisable to check online weather maps and track the movement of cyclones and atmospheric fronts.
 An anticyclone is a circulation of air around a high-pressure area, and it brings fine and quiet weather.
 If you see one approaching your camping area, you are less likely to get caught in a shower.
 If there is a cyclone (a circulation of air around a low-pressure area) and atmospheric fronts on the map and they are getting closer to your planned camping site, be prepared for wet weather and take appropriate steps.

 If it rains nonstop, clothes that you are wearing will soak anyway.
 You cannot stay inside all the time, so be sure that there are dry clothes and socks at hand.
-Take raincoats and slicker suits along.
+Take raincoats, slicker suits, and rain pants along.
 Do not use cotton clothes because they are quick to soak, slow to dry, and heavyweight.

 If you realize that your clothes have gotten wet, take them off immediately.
 Use every chance to dry them: hang them out when the rain stops and sun peeks out, or near the campfire (not too close to the fire!).
 Prepare more ropes and poles, so you can stretch them and hang your clothes.
 Do not go to bed in wet clothes.
 Wool clothes would be the right thing because they would keep you warm during sleep.